Nikon D3000 vs D5200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3000 and Nikon D5200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D3000 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the D3000 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3000 and D5200 can be found, respectively, in the Nikon D3000 Manual (free pdf) or the online Nikon D5200 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D3000 or the Nikon D5200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.